Six Nations 2026: Full Fixtures, Results, Kick-off-Time, Squads, TV Channel

-Six Nations 2026 schedule: Fixtures, Kick off times, How to watch, TV channel, get tickets for Championship, scores, results.
+Six Nations 2026 Fixtures: Full Schedule, Result Kick off times, How to watch, TV channel, get tickets for Championship, scores, results.

 The Six Nations has concluded with France denied England crowned the Six Nations Champions as they named the best rugby nation in Europe in 2025.